Dileepsingh6432/SQL-Revsion/README.md

 ### Self Joins:

-In SQL, a self join is a join operation performed on a single table, where the table is joined with itself.
+In SQL, a self-join is a join operation performed on a single table, where the table is joined with itself.
 It allows you to combine rows from the same table based on related values in order to retrieve additional information or establish relationships within the table.
 Here's an explanation of self joins along with SQL query examples:

 Consider a table called "Employees" with columns such as "EmployeeID," "Name," and "ManagerID."
 The "ManagerID" column holds the ID of the employee's manager.
-With a self join, we can retrieve additional information about the employee and their manager by matching the "ManagerID" with the "EmployeeID."
+With a self-join, we can retrieve additional information about the employee and their manager by matching the "ManagerID" with the "EmployeeID."
 Here's an example:

 ```
 SELECT e.Name AS EmployeeName, m.Name AS ManagerName